Need Cash Now?

 How to Sell an Annuity

 Withdrawing funds early from an annuity can come with significant penalties, and usually is not worth the cost.
 But if you need cash now, you can avoid those penalties by selling your annuity on the secondary market.

 Rather than waiting years to receive their payments, some people choose to sell their long-term investment.
-There’s a short but set process for doing this.

 Between each of these steps, an attorney will handle paperwork and details, including drawing up the agreement and securing a court date.
 Once the sale is approved, you will receive a lump sum of structured settlement cash.

 Choosing an Option: Partial Sale vs Lump-Sum Sale

 When it comes to selling your annuity, there are a few options available: you can sell the whole thing, called an entirety sale, or you can sell the right to some of your future payments.